linux156/starter-academic/content/event/2026-Westlake/index.md

 #  country: United States

 summary: ""
-abstract: "Favard length of a planar set is the average length of its orthogonal projections.
-The Besicovitch projection theorem, which is one of the cornerstones of geometric measure theory, states the following: if a set E of finite length has positive Favard length, then there exists a rectifiable curve intersecting E in a set of positive length.
-In this talk I will discuss my recent quantification of this classical result, and its application to Vitushkin's conjecture."
+abstract: "The Besicovitch projection theorem, which is one of the cornerstones of geometric measure theory, states the following: a set $E$ of finite length is purely unrectifiable if and only if almost every orthogonal projection of $E$ is Lebesgue-null.
+This old and remarkable result, which links rectifiability and projections, is purely qualitative - it does not provide any bounds for the size of projections of sets that are ``close to being purely unrectifiable.''
+In the last 30 years significant effort has been put into quantifying Besicovitch's theorem, and the main motivation is the Vitushkin's conjecture on removable sets for bounded analytic functions.
+In this mini-course I will present the history of this problem, as well as some tools and ideas involved in the most recent progress."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2025-09-22T10:30:00Z"
+date: "2026-02-02T15:30:00Z"
-# date_end: "2030-06-01T15:00:00Z"
+date_end: "2026-02-06T15:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).